Multiscale Training of Convolutional Neural Networks: Multiscale Gradient Estimation

 The above $\bfr_j$ can similarly be approximated by sampling with a batch size $N_{j-1}$,

 for $j=2,\ldots, L$.
 The key question is: what is the error in approximating $\bfr_j$ by the finite sample estimate $\hat{\bfr}_j$?
 Previously, we focused on error due to sample size $N$.
 However, note that the exact term $\bfr_j$ is computed by evaluating $\bfg$ on two resolutions of the {\bf same samples} and subtracting the results.
 The key observation is that if the evaluation of $\bfg$ on different resolutions yields similar results, then $\bfg$ computed on a mesh with step size $h_j$ can be utilized to approximate the gradient $\bfg$ on a mesh with finer resolution $h_{j-1}$, making the approximation error $\hat{\bfr}_{j}$ small.
-Furthermore, assume that
+Furthermore, for the multiscale estimator we adopt the standard cross-resolution discrepancy condition,